 More Details On Medicare Part D

 Medicare Part D is optional additional insurance for prescription drugs.
 Whether you're managing a health condition such as diabetes or high blood pressure with regular prescriptions or you just need the occasional medication, Part D insurance can often save you money.
-Private insurers such as Anthem offer Medicare Part D, and they tend to have many choices in providers and plans.
+Private insurers such as Empire offer Medicare Part D, and they tend to have many choices in covered medications and pharmacies.

 Medicare Part D Enrollment Periods

 Your first enrollment period for Medicare is called the Initial Enrollment Period (IEP).
 That's a seven-month window that includes:

 - Three months before you turn 65

 During this time, you can apply for Part D coverage along with Medicare Part A and Part B. If you don’t have creditable prescription drug coverage from another source, such as an employer plan, you should consider enrolling in a stand-alone Prescription Drug (Part D) plan or a Medicare Advantage (Part C) plan that includes Part D as soon as you’re eligible.
 If you don’t you may have to pay late enrollment penalties added to your plan’s monthly premium.

 You still can add Part D coverage after your IEP.
 You can make changes to your plan, including adding coverage, during the Annual Enrollment Period, which is October 15 to December 7.